dswesty/Laplace2D/README.md

 floating point variables and floating point constants are encoded as double precision.

 ## License
-  All files in this repository were created in under the GPL-2.0 software license and are free for use by the public.
+  All files in this repository were created in under the GPL-2.0 software license and are open source and free for use under the terms of the GPL-2.0 license.